IroniumStudios/LunarWolf-Browser/README.md

-#### Now go back to the main browser-base-updated folder and run the commands below
+#### Now go back to the main LunarWolf-Browser-main folder and run the commands below